dbt-labs/dbt_metrics/README.md

 <!--te-->

 # About
 This dbt package generates queries based on [metrics](https://docs.getdbt.com/docs/building-a-dbt-project/metrics), introduced to dbt Core in v1.0.
 For more information on metrics, such as available types, properties, and other definition parameters, please reference the documentation linked above.

+## Tenets
+The tenets of `dbt_metrics`, which should be considered during development, issues, and contributions, are:
+- A metric value should be consistent everywhere that it is referenced
+- We prefer generalized metrics with many dimensions over specific metrics with few dimensions
+- It should be easier to use dbt’s metrics than it is to avoid them
+- Organization and discoverability are as important as precision
+- One-off models built to power metrics are an anti-pattern

 ## Installation Instructions
 Check [dbt Hub](https://hub.getdbt.com/dbt-labs/metrics/latest/) for the latest installation instructions, or [read the docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.